pierre818181/grpc-vs-http-benchmark/Readme.md

 ```

 GIST: At high throughput, GRPC is quite fast even in a local server.
 Last time, I benchmarked with a ngrok https server in between, GRPC was >10 times faster even for a GET request.
 So most likely if we move from the current setup to GRPC, we will cut network latency by 5x to 10x (my estimate).

+Granted, network latency might not be the biggest problem that we are facing.